 Staff Technologist at Sensory

-Focus: Speaker verification and other research
+Focus: Speaker verification and other speech-related research and development

 - January 2014 - present

 Founder of Bush Automation, LLC

 Focus: NLP OEM products and services focused on the application

 Focus: NLP product focused on text classification for the enterprise market

 June 2003 - October 2010